-Class Tonnage length Divi- sions

-1 50 ft. or less 6
+Class Tonnage length Divisions 1 50 ft. or less 6

 2 Over 50 ft. but not exceeding 100 ft 8

-3 Over 100 ft. but not exceeding 150 ft.
-10
+3 Over 100 ft. but not exceeding 150 ft 10

-4 Over 150 ft. but not exceeding 200 ft.
-12
+4 Over 150 ft. but not exceeding 200 ft 12

-5 Over 200 ft. but not exceeding 250 ft.
-14
+5 Over 200 ft. but not exceeding 250 ft 14

-6 Over 250 ft 16
+6 Over 250 ft.
+16

-(2) Transverse sections are cut at each end of the tonnage length and at each point of division of the tonnage length.
+(2) Transverse sections are cut at each end of the tonnage length and at each point of division of the tonnage length, whose location is referred to as a tonnage station, and assigned sequential tonnage station numbers, beginning at the stem.
 Intervals and one-third intervals between the points of division are measured to the nearest thousandth of a foot.
 (See §69.123 figures 5 and 6.)

 (h) Depths of transverse sections.
-(1) Transverse section depths are measured at each point of division of the tonnage length at the centerline of the vessel from a point below the line of the tonnage deck equal to one-third of the camber or to one-half of the pitch of the beam down to the upper side of the ordinary frames, floors, longitudinals, or tank top of a cellular double bottom, as the case may be.
+(1) Transverse section depths are measured at each point of division of the tonnage length at the centerline of the vessel from a point below the line of the tonnage deck equal to one-third of the camber or to one-half of the pitch of the beam down to the upper side of the ordinary frames, floors, longitudinals, or tank top of a double bottom for water ballast, as the case may be.

-(2) When a depth falls at a point where the tank top of a double bottom has a straight fall from centerline to the wings, the depth terminates at one-half of the height of fall.
-(See $\S69.123$ figure 8.)
+(2) When a depth falls at a point where the tank top of a double bottom for water ballast has a straight fall from centerline to the wings, the depth terminates at one-half of the height of fall.
+(See §69.123 figure 8.)

-(3) When a depth falls at a point where the tank top of a double bottom rises from the centerline to the wings, the depth terminates at one-half the dead rise.
+(3) When a depth falls at a point where the tank top of a double bottom for water ballast rises from the centerline to the wings, the depth terminates at one-half the dead rise.
 (See §69.123, figure 9.)